cmg2146/webauthn-test-api/README.md

 * TODO: Secure the login and register page
   * Ensure CSRF is handled properly.
-  * Add device registration to register page
+  * Add device registration to register page (this will solve user prescence issue)
-  * Implement captcha for create account
 * TODO: Finalize Production Deployment
   * Configure proxy with nginx.
   * Setup Bicep template